dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ![Document Search](DocSearch.png)

 Click on the Search button to open and enter the specific terms or phrase to be found within the documents in the chart.
 Upon clicking the search button, a floating window will now open and will fill with all results for the search word.
 Each result will display the name and date of the document along with a short portion of the sentence containing the word.
 The arrows allow you to move up and down through the list.
 This window stays active when using auto-load and will update with each account’s search results.
-The window can be minimized to a ‘Restore’ button on the Document tree.
+The window can be minimized to a ‘Restore’ button on the Documents tree.
 Clicking on the Restore button will re-open the search window and will display the results.

 ![Document Search Results](SearchResults.png)